Echoes of Eternity

 Location: The Mountains

-The Antiquarian oversees the dig, a neurotic woman with a passion for the ancient and unknown, who is neurotically insistent that every artifact be treated with the greatest of care.
+The Antiquarian oversees the dig, a neurotic woman with a passion for the ancient and unknown, who is neurotically insistent that every artifact be treated with utmost delicacy.
 Turnover at the dig is high, as few workmen can live up to her exacting standards of precision and care.

 Location: The Forest